sbryngelson/georgia-tech-letterhead/README.md

 ## Logo options

-I provide an argument to `gt-letterhead.sty` for using different header logos.
+I provide an argument to `gt-letterhead.sty` for using different CoC college and school header logos.
 The default is the Georgia Tech logo (no school affiliation).
-You can provide others like this
+You can use others like this

 ```
 % Logo Options: gt, coc, cse, cs, ic, scp
 \usepackage[cse]{gt-letterhead}
 ```

-You still have to set the footer text yourself (default is "College of Computing").
+You still have to set the footer text yourself.
 This is because the department guidelines are unclear on if you should specify the college or school.

 ## What it looks like